Tilings of the Sphere by Congruent Pentagons I: Edge Combinations $a^2b^2c$ and $a^3bc$: Tiling for Edge Combination

-The tiles $P_1,P_2$ and their rotations form a local tiling that is exactly the same as the tiling of triangle in Figure \ref{double_tiling}.
-The repeated construction around the new $\delta^3$ creates another such tiling of triangle next to the existing tiling of triangle.
-Therefore further repetition gives the double pentagonal subdivision tiling.
+The tiles $T_1,T_2$ and their rotations form a local tiling that is exactly the same as the tiling of a triangular face of the regular octahedron in Figure \ref{double_tiling}.
+The repeated construction around the new $\delta^3$ creates another such tiling of another triangular face next to the existing triangular face tiling.
+Therefore further repetitions give the double pentagonal subdivision tiling.
+The tiling we get at the end is first of Figure \ref{dsubdivision_tiling}.